tprrt/meta-exiguous/meta-exiguous/README.rst

 Debug-tools
 ~~~~~~~~~~~

-- E kexec-tools         openembedded-core             (only for DEBUG)
 - E gdbserver           openembedded-core             (only for DEBUG)
 - E gdb                 openembedded-core             (only for DEBUG)

+- E crash               meta-oe                       (only for DEBUG)

 Debug symbols
 ~~~~~~~~~~~~~

 - D ???                 meta-exiguous                 (only for DEBUG)

 Tests
 ~~~~~

-- D ptests              openembedded-core             (only for DEBUG)  IMAGE_INSTALL
+- D ptests              openembedded-core             (only for DEBUG)
 - D ptest-runner        openembedded-core             (only for DEBUG)

 - D pm-qa               meta-oe                       (only for DEBUG)